Windsong Music Festival inside

 At Les Compagnons - 327 Dudley Ave.
 North Bay

-The indoor concerts are an extension of the summer festival offering "music fans" a unique, live music experience without the typical "bar chatter", yet still catering to those that like to enjoy a pint of ale or glass of wine while enjoying the show.
+The indoor concerts are an extension of the summer festival offering "music fans" a unique, live music experience without the typical "bar chatter", yet still catering to those of us that like to enjoy a pint of ale or glass of wine while enjoying the show.
 Please come and check it out.

 Saturday April 22, 2017 @ 8:00 PM